-VRSpatial sends location translations and rotations, and mechanism link lengths, and joint translations and rotations over the network to other users.
+VRSpatial sends location translations and rotations, mechanism link lengths, and joint translations and rotations over the network to other users using the World-To-World software from Sense8.
 Only one of the users in the VR network is allowed to input the initial location information and to design a mechanism.
 The location information is sent out to the simulation server and the other users receive the update for the location and the designed mechanism.
 The update for the location and mechanism data is reflected at the networked site as soon as a change is made.
 However, the networking system speed will determine how fast the changes are received by the other users.
-After the mechanism has been designed, any of the users can animate the mechanism using the menu.
+After the mechanism has been designed, any of the networked users can animate the mechanism using the menu.
 The animation data is sent to all the users and they will see the mechanism animated in their VR environment.

 Networking between two virtual environments currently requires that the two virtual environments have similar interaction devices.
-VRSpatial was designed to allow networking between virtual environments, but was not tested between virtual environments.
 VRSpatial networking was tested between two computers by loading a mechanism previously designed in the C2 virtual environment.
 Both computers displayed a monitor-based window showing the mechanism.
-When either of the users animated the mechanism, the other user saw the mechanism animated on his/her computer as well.
+When either of the users animated the mechanism, the other user saw the mechanism animated on his/ her computer as well.